Amanda Bennett: Career

 From November 2006 to June 2013, she was executive editor at Bloomberg News, where she created and ran a global team of investigative reporters and editors.
 She was also a co-founder, with journalist Lisa Kassenaar, of Bloomberg News' Women's project.
 Under her direction, a team of Bloomberg journalists for the first time tallied the personal assets of family members of a senior Chinese leader – vice president Xi Jinping.
 The story, which was widely circulated both inside and outside China, won the Polk Award and also resulted in Bloomberg's business in China being significantly disrupted.
 She resigned from Bloomberg News in November 2013.

 Bennett has also been a freelance journalist and public speaker, and she has spoken at TED on journalism and end-of-life care.

-In 2016, she was named the 29th director of Voice of America.
+In 2016, she was named the director of Voice of America.
 In mid-June 2020, as the Trump administration replaced VOA's parent agency director with conservative filmmaker Michael Pack, Bennett announced her resignation.

 In November 2021, she was nominated by President Joe Biden to serve as the CEO of the U.S. Agency for Global Media.
-On June 7, 2022, she testified in a nomination hearing in front of the United States Senate Committee on Foreign Relations.
-Later that month on June 23, she won Foreign Relations Committee approval in an "en bloc" vote by the Democratic majority on the committee.
+In June 2022, she testified in a nomination hearing in front of the United States Senate Committee on Foreign Relations.
+Later that month she won Foreign Relations Committee approval in an "en bloc" vote by the Democratic majority on the committee.
 Bennet was confirmed to the post of CEO by the Senate in a 60 to 36 vote on September 22, 2022.
 Bennet was sworn in on December 6, 2022, succeeding acting CEO Kelu Chao.

 Professional affiliations

 In 2003, she was elected to the Pulitzer Prize board.
 In 2010, she was elected co-chair of the Pulitzer Board.
 She was on the board of the Loeb Awards; the board of the Fund for Investigative Journalism; she was a board member of Axis Philly, a nonprofit online Philadelphia news site.
-She is on the board of the Committee to Protect Journalists.
+She is on the board of the committee to Protect Journalists.
 She is a trustee of the German Marshall Fund.
 She is on the advisory board of the Neiman Fellowship program at Harvard University and is an advisory board member at the Philip Merrill Howard Center for Investigative Journalism.
 She is also currently a Lenfest Institute for Journalism Board Manager.